 This technology, is considered to be the most effective form of industrial safety.

-- Easy to install and to integrate on your working process.
+- Easy to install and to integrate on your working routine.

 - Predetermined sequence of actions to follow in order to gain access to a dangerous area or machine.